patrickmcelwee/ml-analytics-dashboard-ng/CONTRIBUTING.md

 ## <a name="question"></a> Got a Question or Problem?

 If you have questions about how to use ml-analytics-dashboard-ng, check our documentation on the [README][README].
-Alternatively, check [Stack Overflow][mlstack] to see if it has been answered there, and post your question there if not.
-Please tag it with MarkLogic, and AngularJS.

 ## <a name="issue"></a> Found an Issue?